Project-Oberon/Source-Code/Sources/README.md

 # Project Oberon Sources

-**Ceres Oberon V2**: Main developers, Niklaus Wirth and Jurg Gutknecht
+**Ceres Oberon**: The sources from the book "Project Oberon" by N. Wirth and J. Gutknecht

 **Ceres Oberon V4**: Main developers, Niklaus Wirth and Jurg Gutknecht